 Forbidden to Marry?

 Yet none of these passages give us an example of humanly mandated celibacy.
 Jeremiah’s celibacy was mandatory, but it was from the Lord.
-Paul’s remark to Timothy about "civilian pursuits" is only a general admonition, not a specific command; and even in 1 Corinthians 7 Paul qualifies his strong endorsement of celibacy by adding: "I say this for your own benefit, not to lay any restraint upon you, but to promote good order and to secure your undivided devotion to the Lord" (7:35).
+And even in 1 Corinthians 7 Paul qualifies his strong endorsement of celibacy by adding: “I say this for your own benefit, not to lay any restraint upon you, but to promote good order and to secure your undivided devotion to the Lord” (7:35).

 In fact, the Catholic Church forbids no one to marry.
 No one is required to take a vow of celibacy; those who do, do so voluntarily.
-They "renounce marriage" (Matt.
+They “renounce marriage” (Matt.
 19:12); no one forbids it to them.
-Any Catholic who doesn’t wish to take such a vow doesn’t have to, and is almost always free to marry with the Church’s blessing.
 The Church simply elects candidates for the priesthood (or, in the Eastern rites, for the episcopacy) from among those who voluntarily renounce marriage.

 This “first pledge” broken by remarriage cannot refer to previous wedding vows, for Paul does not condemn widows for remarrying (cf. Rom.
 7:2-3).
 It can only refer to a vow not to remarry taken by widows enrolled in this group.
 In effect, they were an early form of women religious—New Testament nuns.
 The New Testament Church did contain orders with mandatory celibacy, just as the Catholic Church does today.